-If prevailing interest rates increased or decreased by 1% (100 bps), with all other variables held constant, net assets would have decreased or increased, respectively, by approximately \$2,517,000 (2017 - \$3,436,000), representing 0.2% of the Fund's net assets (2017 - 0.3%).
+If prevailing interest rates increased or decreased by 1% (100 bps), with all other variables held constant, net assets would have decreased or increased by approximately \$1,298 (2018 - \$2,517), representing 0.1% of the Fund's net assets (2018 - 0.2%).

-Currency Risk
+Currency risk

-The Fund is not exposed to significant currency risk as the Fund's assets and liabilities are denominated in Canadian dollars.
+General information on currency risks is described in note 6(d)(ii) of the financial statements.
+The Fund is not exposed to significant currency risk since the Fund's assets and liabilities are denominated in Canadian dollars.